Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 # Release notes

-## 1.1.1
+## 1.2.0
+- Renamed sheet to `Fading Suns 2nd Edition Revised` from `Fading Suns v2.75`
+- Added ability to select the characteristic for the roll of a skill on the fly (as opposed to having to select a characteristic beforehand)
-- Fixed error on Critical Success rerolls or Critical Failure confirms of custom Lore and Creative skills
+- Fixed error on Critical Success rerolls or Critical Failure confirms of custom Lore and Creative skills (bug introduced in 1.1.0)
 - Fixed typo in Initiative stance roll query.
-Aggressive stances give -2 Defense, not +2.
+Aggressive stances give -2 Defense, not +2  (bug introduced in 1.1.0)
+- Cosmetic fixes

 ## 1.1.0
 - Vitality, Wyrd & Energy shield: